7 Tips for Smooth Controls Development

 Controls development can challenge the best of us and highly integrated and intelligent systems have raised the bar.
 However, the fundamentals of controls development remain the same, despite the number of systems or complexity of the build.

 Here are some of the key learnings we've seen from our best controls projects —

 1. Document use cases for system

-Controls development project usually are to enable use cases for a product.
+Controls development projects usually are to enable use cases for a product.
 Clearly stating these use cases in a written format allows the project team to have a defined goal and focus on product success.
 If use cases are not clearly defined, you may end up with an awesome control system to lift widget A, while the product really needed to rotate widget Y.

 2. Create a prioritized list of features

 With use cases defined, they can be broken down into implementable features.
-It is important for the team collaboratively prioritize these features so that the the most valuable features are developed and tested first.
+It is important for the team to collaboratively prioritize these features so that the most valuable features are developed and tested first.